jeremyBanks/inline/README.md

   value.
 The intent would be to allow literals to be used in `no_std` builds, if they might occur in a program that can also be run in `std` mode where the functionality would also be used.
+- Disable writing in non-debug builds?
+Or have an option, or different method?

 ## License